jituadt1/frontend-app/README.md

 -------------------
 1) Validation on Signup, Signin and Forgotpassword pages.
 2) Added login and logout functionality.
-3) Mitigated back paging bug.(Issue: When you click on back button after logout it was letting user signed in automatically.)
+3) Mitigated back paging bug.(Issue: When any user clicks on back button after logout it was letting user signed in automatically.)

 config.json file
 ----------------